KangLin/LunarCalendar/README.md

       + ANDROID_STL: Specifies the STL that CMake should use.
         - c++_shared: The shared library variant of libc++.
         - c++_static: The static library variant of libc++.
-        - none: No C++ standard library suport.
+        - none: No C++ standard library support.
         - system: The system STL

     - Install apk to devices